Contextual Physics with Mathematics (11725.1)

 Paul G. Hewitt, (2014) Conceptual Physics, 12th Edition (Global edition), Pearson Education Australia

-This text is linked to the online support system Mastering Physics, which will be available to all students in this unit through Canvas.
-You do not need to purchase access to Mastering Physics separately.
+This text is linked to the online support system Mastering Physics, which will be available (free of charge) to all students in this unit through Canvas.
+Access to an electronic copy of the book is available through Mastering Physics.
 Limited copies of the textbook are available from the UC library.

 An e-book version of the text is available for purchase direct from the publisher.
 This can be purchased here.